Semyon Bogatyrev

 Semyon Semyonovich Bogatyrev (15 February 1890 – 31 December 1960) was a Soviet and Russian musicologist and composer.

-He is best known in the West for his completion of Pyotr Ilyich Tchaikovsky's Symphony in E-flat, which he abandoned while incomplete in 1892.
+He is best known in the West for his completion of Pyotr Ilyich Tchaikovsky's Symphony in E-flat, which the composer had abandoned incomplete in 1892.
 In 1893 Tchaikovsky used the first movement as source material for his Piano Concerto No. 3 in E-flat, Op.
 75. In 1897, Sergei Taneyev used the remaining movements as source for the Andante and Finale for piano and orchestra, which was published as Tchaikovsky's Op. posth.
 79.

 Between 1951 and 1955, Bogatyrev reconstructed the original Symphony in E-flat as he believed Tchaikovsky might have done had he not become disillusioned with it, and published it as the "Symphony No. 7 in E-flat".
 It was first performed in Moscow in 1957.